Current Research

 Smartphone overuse is often linked to poor sleep, reduced focus, and worse mental health.
 A popular solution is the “digital detox”—brief breaks from device use—but do these actually work?
 Despite the hype, there is little scientific evidence on whether short, sustainable digital detox habits can meaningfully improve well-being.
 We study both everyday interventions, like short “digital detoxes” before bed, and more radical changes, such as blocking mobile internet access.
 Findings show a paradox: while it is difficult for people to sustain digital detox habits, reducing constant connectivity—even temporarily—can improve mood, attention, and mental health for many users.
 Read our latest research on this topic HERE and HERE.

-Does ChatGPT Increase or Hamper Human Creativity?
+Does Ai Increase or Hamper Human Creativity?

 Why Do People Use Their Smartphones More Than They Should?